The Art of the Fugue: Minimizing Interleaving in Collaborative Text Editing: The Fugue algorithm

-\paragraph*{\textbf{Insert}} To implement $\msf{insert}(i, x)$, a replica creates a new node, labeled with a new unique ID and value $x$, at an appropriate position in its local tree: if the element at index $i-1$ has no right children, the new node becomes a right child of the element at index $i-1$; otherwise, the new node is added as a left child of the next element in the traversal order. \Cref{fig:insertions} illustrates how this choice is made, and \Cref{thm:correctness} shows that this approach results in the desired behavior.
-The replica then uses a causal broadcast protocol to send the new node, its parent, and its side (left or right child) to other replicas, which add the node to their own local trees.
+\paragraph*{\textbf{Insert}} To implement $\msf{insert}(i, x)$, a replica creates a new node, labeled with a new unique ID and value $x$, at an appropriate position in its local tree: if the element at index $i-1$ has no right children, the new node becomes a right child of the element at index $i-1$ (lines 25--26); otherwise, the new node is added as a left child of the next element in the traversal order (lines 27--28). \Cref{fig:insertions} illustrates how this choice is made, and \Cref{thm:correctness} shows that this approach results in the desired behavior.
+The replica then uses a causal broadcast protocol~\cite{Birman:1991,Cachin:2011} to send the new node, its parent, and its side (left or right child) to other replicas (line 29), which add the node to their own local trees (lines 30--38).
+We assume the causal broadcast protocol immediately delivers the message to the sender without waiting for any network communication.

 A replica will not create a new node where it already has a same-side sibling, i.e., it will try to keep the tree binary.
 However, multiple replicas may concurrently insert nodes at the same position, creating same-side siblings like \texttt{a} and \texttt{b} in \Cref{fig:binary_tree}.